 The Maple Ridge Environmental School and the Davis Bay Elementary School are fertile places for learning, and for research and inquiry into place-based schooling.

-In 2008, a fateful conversation transpired about a then-hypothetical school children were educated “in place," an experience that could give them a radical sense of connection to community and environment.
-Those present were Mark Fettes and Sean Blenkinsop, both researchers at SFU’s Faculty of Education, Jodi Macquarrie, one of the Blenkinsop’s doctoral students at the time, and Clayton Maitland, a teacher and vice-principal in Maple Ridge, British Columbia.
+In 2008, a fateful conversation transpired about a then-hypothetical school where children were educated in place, an experience that would hold promise for giving them a radical sense of connection to both community and environment.
+Those present were Mark Fettes and Sean Blenkinsop, both researchers at SFU’s Faculty of Education, Jodi Macquarrie, one of the Blenkinsop’s doctoral students at the time, and Clayton Maitland, a teacher and vice-principal in Maple Ridge.

-A partnership between SFU, community groups, the District of Maple Ridge, and School District 42 (Maple Ridge/Pitt Meadows), the Maple Ridge Environmental School still uses the provincial school curriculum, but students are offered more immediate ways to engage with it.
-For example, learning about indigenous traditions and perspectives takes place in partnership with the local Katzie and Kwantlen First Nations, and learning about plants, animals and ecosystems is situated in the forests and watersheds of Maple Ridge.
+A partnership between SFU, community groups, the District of Maple Ridge, and School District 42 (Maple Ridge/Pitt Meadows), the Maple Ridge Environmental School retains the provincial school curriculum yet students are offered more immediate ways to engage with it.
+For example, learning about indigenous traditions and perspectives takes place in partnership with the local Katzie and Kwantlen First Nations, and lessons on plants, animals and ecosystems are set in the forests and watersheds of Maple Ridge.

-Just months after it opened, news of the alternative school garnered attention from Canadian science education luminary David Suzuki.
-In an article in praise of the school, he wrote: “These young students and the people who had the foresight to get the school running have lessons for all of us.”
-Suzuki traces his own passion for science, in part, to time spent exploring the outdoors as a child.
+Just months after it opened, news of the alternative school garnered attention from Canadian science education luminary David Suzuki who traces much of his own passion for science to time spent exploring the outdoors as a child.
+In an article in praise of the school, he wrote, “These young students and the people who had the foresight to get the school running have lessons for all of us.”

-Fettes says that parents consistently comment on the self-confidence and resilience their children are developing.
+Fettes finds parents consistently commenting on the self-confidence and resilience their children are developing at the alternative school.
 “They become more interested in spending time outside and are more aware of their surroundings.
-However, we are really still in the early stages of figuring out what all this might mean for education writ large.”
+However, we are really still in the early stages of figuring out what this could mean for education writ large.”